-(It’s does not apply only to the pandemic, but it’s influenced a lot)
+(It’s not only connected to the pandemic)

 This implies that, all these datacenters (Microsoft, Amazon, Google etc.), not including the co-location hosting providers and telecom providers, need to extend their hardware capacities (servers, memory, disks, network etc.), which means that we might get to a shortage of hardware for the rest.
 I have seen couple of local companies (Enterprise), stockpiling servers, network equipment, laptops and PC’s to compensate for the potential lack of equipment (mitigate issues with production, distribution, and potential delays).